Code-Cecilia/BotMan.py-legacy/README.md

 git clone https://github.com/Code-Cecilia/BotMan.py
 ```
 `cd` into the project's directory and run this command

 ```bash
 python3 -m pip install -r requirements.txt
 ```

+Note that you also need `git` for the above command to work properly.

 Get to the [Discord Developer Portal](https://discord.com/developers/applications) and make a new application.

 ![new application](./images/new_application.png)